finos/rune-dsl/documentation/documentation.rst

 Repeatable Rules
 ///////////////

 The syntax also supports the reporting of repeatable sets of data as required by most regulations.

-For example, in the CFTC Part 45 regulations, fields 33-35 require the reporting a notional quantity schedule.
-For each quantity schedule step, the following fields should be reported:
+For example, in the CFTC Part 45 regulations, fields 33-35 require the reporting of a notional quantity schedule.
+For each quantity schedule step, the notional amount, effective date and end date must be reported.

-- Notional amount
-- Effective date
-- End date
+- ``extract repeatable`` <ExpressionWithMultipleCardinality> ( <ReportingRule1>, <ReportingRule2> ... <ReportingRuleN> )

+The ``repeatable`` keyword specifies that the extract expression will be reported as a repeating set of data.
+The rules specified in the brackets specify the fields to report for each repeating data set.

 In the example below, the ``repeatable`` keyword in reporting rule ``NotionalAmountScheduleLeg1`` specifies that the extracted list of quantity notional schedule steps should be reported as a repeating set of data.
 The rules specified within the brackets define the fields that should be reported for each repeating step.

 .. code-block:: Haskell